LowryRequiem/College-Obi-Vault/UL 4th Year Vault/HI4247 Final Project Assignment Draft 1 Prep.md

 P6 - WW2 PROPAGANDA
 P7 - WW2 REFLECTION AND THEMES
 P8 - CONCLUSION

+P2 -
+Film as Entertainment: Before WW1, films primarily served as a novelty and entertainment.
+Works by Georges Méliès, notably "A Trip to the Moon" (1902), captured audiences' imagination, offering brief spectacles that mesmerized early cinema-goers.
+However, these silent films were limited in duration and lacked synchronized sound, restricting their storytelling capabilities.
+The average length of films rarely exceeded 20 minutes, focusing on light entertainment rather than narrative depth.

+Technological Limitations: Silent films, though popular, faced inherent constraints due to technological limitations.
+Without synchronized sound, storytelling relied heavily on visual cues and title cards.
+This limitation affected narrative complexity and emotional depth.
+Despite these challenges, the silent film industry thrived, catering to the burgeoning entertainment needs of audiences worldwide.

+P3 -
+ **military force is based upon deception**

 # Idea

 The growth of film as a result of the world wars